Documentation

 MongoDB is a free and open-source cross-platform document-oriented database program.
 Classified as a NoSQL database program, MongoDB uses JSON-like documents with schemas.
 MongoDB is developed by MongoDB Inc.

 Hackolade was specially built to support the data modeling of MongoDB collections, supporting multiple databases as well.
 The application closely follows the terminology of the database.
+Note that you may also use it to model Azure Cosmos DB for MongoDB vCore.

 We collaborated with the specialists at MongoDB to write this excellent reference book MongoDB Data Modeling and Schema Design.
 It contains no less than 16 different design patterns and is fully illustrated with Hackolade Studio.